Profile

 Biography

-Zack W. Almquist is an Associate Professor in the Department of Sociology, an Adjunct Associate Professor in the Department of Statistics, and a Senior Data Science Fellow in the eScience Institute at the University of Washington.
-Before coming to UW in 2020, Prof. Almquist held a Research Scientist position at Facebook, Inc. and was an Assistant Professor of Sociology and Statistics at the University of Minnesota.
-He has held visiting scholar positions at Stanford University and the University of Washington.
-Dr. Almquist received his PhD from the Department of Sociology at the University of California, Irvine, where he also received MAs in Sociology and Demography.
-He also holds an MS in Statistics from Northwestern University and a BS in Mathematics from the University of Oregon.
+Zack W. Almquist is a Professor in the Department of Sociology, an Adjunct Professor in the Department of Statistics, a Senior Data Science Fellow in the eScience Institute, and a Faculty Fellow in the Center for an Informed Public at the University of Washington (his promotion to Professor is effective September 16, 2026).
+Before joining UW in 2020, Almquist was a Research Scientist at Facebook, Inc., an Assistant Professor of Sociology and Statistics at the University of Minnesota, and a visiting scholar at Stanford University.
+Almquist received his PhD in Sociology from the University of California, Irvine, where he also earned MAs in Sociology and Demography; he holds an MS in Statistics from Northwestern University and a BS in Mathematics from the University of Oregon.

 Awards and Grants

-Prof. Almquist has received two major honors from the American Sociological Association (ASA): the mid-career Leo Goodman Award from the Section on Methodology and the Outstanding Dissertation Award from the Section on Mathematical Sociology.
+Almquist has received two major honors from the American Sociological Association (ASA): the mid-career Leo Goodman Award (2021) from the Section on Methodology and the Outstanding Dissertation Award (2013) from the Section on Mathematical Sociology.
+He is also a recipient of the NSF’s CAREER Award (2022) and the ARO’s Young Investigator Program Award (2014).
+His research has been funded by the NSF, NIH, ARO, the University of Minnesota, the University of Washington, King County, WA, and Los Angeles County, CA.

 Service